danielle-eckhardt/danielle-eckhardt.github.io/MS_Thesis.md

 ### Key Findings

-Please note, there was a lot of SAS programs that went into the ETL process that is not included on here before analyses.
+Please note, there was a lot of SAS 'programs' or queries that went into the ETL cleaning process that is not included on here before analyses were ran.